Frequently Asked Questions: Adult Program Docents

 New docents in the adult program are expected to make a five-year commitment, which includes the two-year initial training.
-During initial training, new docents participate in sessions on Thursdays from 10:15 a.m. to 2:00 p.m. and on occasional Wednesdays from 10:15 a.m. to 12:30 p.m.
+During initial training, docent candidates will participate in sessions on Thursdays from 10:15 a.m. to 1:30 p.m.; if there is sufficient need, we will add evening sessions from 5:30 p.m. to 8:30 p.m.
+Additional sessions will be held on occasional Wednesdays from 10:15 a.m. to 12:30 p.m., but many of these will be recorded lectures that can be viewed independently.
 A full training calendar will be distributed in summer 2018.
 New docents begin providing tours after completing several months of training.

 New docents are not required to have prior knowledge of art or art history.
 We welcome applicants from diverse backgrounds and require an undergraduate degree or equivalent experience through work or study.
 All docents are expected to give tours in English but we welcome the ability to give tours in an additional language.
 Docents receive extensive training in museum teaching and the Gallery’s collection.

 Tours take place every day of the week.
 Please check our website to learn about the tours currently offered.